egedemirtas/java-ocp/README.md

 ## Initializing Variables

 ### Initiliazing Local Variables
-- A local variable is a variable defined within a constructor, method, or initializer block
+- ***A `local variable` is a variable defined within a constructor, method, or initializer block***
-- Local variables do not have a default value and must be initialized before use.
+- ***`Local variables` do not have a default value and must be initialized before use.***
 - Complier will report error if you use an uninitialized variable.

 ### Passing Constructor and Method Paramters
+- `constructor parameters` or `method parameters`:
-- Variables passed to a constructor or method are called ***constructor parameters or method parameters***
+  - Variables passed to a constructor or method
   - They are like local variables that have been initialized before the method is called, by the caller.
 ```java
 public void findAnswer(boolean check) {}